-In order to get a mortgage loan for your new home, you need to have a certain amount of hazard insurance included in your home insurance coverage.
+In order to get a mortgage loan for your new home, you need to have a certain amount of hazard insurance included in your homeowners insurance coverage.
 Hazard insurance is part of a homeowners insurance policy - it is not a separate coverage type.
-Read on to learn more about what hazard insurance covers and why it's important.
+Hazard insurance is essential to keeping you, your family, and your house safe.

 What is hazard insurance?

-Hazard insurance and homeowners insurance are not separate coverage types.
 Hazard insurance generally refers to coverage for the structure of your home only.
-It may cover “hazards” such as fire damage, hail damage, theft, vandalism, and more.
-Other kinds of damage will be covered by other coverages within your home insurance policy.
+Other kinds of damage will be covered by other coverages within your homeowners insurance policy.
 Hazard insurance doesn’t generally refer to the coverage that protects you for injuries incurred by you or your guests following an accident may be covered by liability coverage.

 How much is hazard insurance?